-Risk Relevant Social Value Theme(s) Relevant Indicators Opportunity Relevant Social Value Theme(s) Relevant Indicators People Workers tend to be unskilled and earn low wages.
-Increasing secure employment and skills In-work progression and skills development Workers are in high demand due to skill shortages in the industry.
-Increasing secure employment and skills Work experience Production The labour involved in the contract requires lone working and /or shift work.
+Risk Relevant Relevant Opportunity Relevant Relevant Social Value Theme(s) Indicators Social Value Theme(s) Indicators People Workers tend Increasing In-work Workers are Increasing Work to be unskilled and earn low wages. secure employment and skills progression and skills development in high demand due to skill shortages in the industry. secure employment and skills experience Production The labour involved in the contract requires lone working and /or shift work.
 Promoting Wellbeing Health and Wellbeing Strategy / Fair Work Strategy The labour involved in the contract is highly skilled.
 Increasing secure employment and skills Skills development and educational attainment Sector There are a limited number of suppliers in the market.
 This is a VCSE market, which may impact on the funding model (e.g. a full cost recovery model may be required) Building ethical and resilient supply chains Business development and knowledge sharing The market includes new businesses, micro enterprises, VCSEs and/or mutuals.
-Building ethical and resilient supply chains Inclusion of new businesses, micro enterprises, VCSEs and/or mutual in the supply chain Supply Chain The supply chain is multi-tiered and includes countries that have a high risk of human rights abuses Building ethical and resilient supply chains Ethical Supply Chain Strategy There are a high number of suppliers based in Northern Ireland Increasing secure employment and skills Employment / Work experience Policies The Contracting Authority has a strategic responsibility to protect the environment Delivering Zero Carbon Climate change adaption / Waste and Efficient Resource Consumption The Contracting Authority has a strategic responsibility to promote equality of opportunity.
+Building ethical and resilient supply chains Inclusion of new businesses, micro enterprises, VCSEs and/or mutual in the supply chain Supply Chain The supply chain is multi-tiered and includes countries that have a high risk of human rights abuses Building ethical and resilient supply chains Ethical Supply Chain Strategy / Modern Slavery Assessment Tool Action Plan There are a high number of suppliers based in Northern Ireland Increasing secure employment and skills Employment / Work experience Policies The Contracting Authority has a strategic responsibility to protect the environment Delivering Zero Carbon Climate change adaption / Waste and Efficient Resource Consumption The Contracting Authority has a strategic responsibility to promote equality of opportunity.
 Increasing secure employment and skills Promoting Wellbeing Employment for people with disabilities Equality, Diversity and Inclusion Strategy